Pressure washing water damage

 Cleaning

-The answer to 'pressure washing water damage' is that pressure washing can potentially cause further water damage if not done properly.
-Pressure washing applies a high-powered stream of water that can force water deeper into walls, floors, and other surfaces, leading to mold growth, rot, and structural issues.
+The answer to 'pressure washing water damage' is that pressure washing can sometimes cause water damage if not done properly.
+Pressure washers use high-powered water jets that can force water into cracks, crevices, and vulnerable areas of a home's exterior, leading to water infiltration and potential damage to siding, windows, doors, and other building materials.

 Sources